 d.
 Post-Eligibility Treatment of Income Using Spousal Impoverishment Rules i.
-Allowance for the personal needs of the waiver participant contribution of a participant with a community spouse toward the cost of home and community-based care if it determines the individual's eligibility under §1924 of the Act.
+Allowance for the personal needs of the waiver participant

+The state uses the post-eligibility rules of §1924(d) of the Act (spousal impoverishment protection) to determine the contribution of a participant with a community spouse toward the cost of home and community-based care if it determines the individual's eligibility under §1924 of the Act.
 There is deducted from the participant's monthly income a personal needs allowance (as specified below), a community spouse's allowance and a family allowance as specified in the state Medicaid Plan.
 The state must also protect amounts for incurred expenses for medical or remedial care (as specified below).